-If there is a legitimate reason that the student is unable to be in class/lab/clinical at the assigned time, it is the student's responsibility to notify the site, clinical/academic instructor and clinical coordinator by phone or email.
-This notification should be done at least 1 hour prior to the start of the scheduled class or shift.
-Likewise, if a student is to be absent for a scheduled class or shift, the site, clinical/academic instructor, and clinical coordinator must be notified at least 1 hour prior to the start of said shift.
-This policy also applies to any on-campus dates for exams and registry review.
+If a student is unable to attend class, lab, or clinical at the assigned time due to a legitimate reason, they must notify the clinical site, clinical/academic instructor, and clinical coordinator by phone or email.
+Notification must be made at least one hour prior to the start of the scheduled class or shift.
+This same requirement applies to absences for scheduled classes, shifts, on-campus exam dates, and registry review sessions.